What would you say if we told you you could build a versatile wardrobe around just 10 items?

 The first thing to invest in is the classic navy suit.
 The Navy suit really is versatile and it’s extremely timeless.

 We’ve spoken about suits in great length before but every guy (no matter what your day to day style consists of) should own a good suit.
 Why?
-There’s always an occasion to wear a suit.
+There’s always an occasion to wear a suit – yes, even in these WFH times.

-As with everything recommended in this article focus on the fit of the suit alongside the fabric and quality.
-A wool 2 button navy suit with peak lapels is going to be more versatile than a linen double breasted navy pinstripe suit.
-I’m not saying the latter is a worthy investment but versatility is all about keeping it simple.
+As with everything recommended in this article, focus on the fit of the suit alongside the fabric and quality.
+A wool 2-button navy suit with peak lapels is going to be more versatile than a linen double-breasted navy pinstripe suit.
+We’re not saying the latter is a worthy investment but versatility is all about keeping it simple.

 Navy not for you?
 Opt for Charcoal grey.